 CIO of the Federal Republic of Austria

 Prof. Dr. Reinhard Posch is member of many professional societies: IEEE, ACM, OCG (member of the board of the Austrian Computer Society), OGI (Oesterreichische Gesellschaft für Informatik), ACONET, OeMG (Oesterreichische Mathematische Gesellschaft), GME (Microelectronic society) etc. He was the Austrian representative in IFIP TC6 (Communication) as well as IFIP TC11 (Computer Security).
 Besides this, Reinhard Posch is member of the Working Group on security of payment systems with chip cards of the Austrian National Bank.
 He worked with the OECD group of experts on cryptography in preparing the OECD guidelines for cryptographic policies.
 At the national level, he was consulting the Federal Chancellery, the Ministry of the Interior and other public institutions on matters of security and cryptography.
 As the CIO for the Federal Government, Reinhard Posch is primarily involved in the strategic coordination of activities in the field of information and communications technology that concern more than one ministry.
-The CIO is the Chair of the Austrian eGovernment platform “DIGITAL:AUSTRIA”, that includes all level of the government.
-As Head of the Institute, he specialized in ‘Applied Information Processing and Communications Technology', and as Scientific Director of the Austrian Secure Information Technology Centre.
+He specialized in ‘Applied Information Processing and Communications Technology’, and as Scientific Director of the Austrian Secure Information Technology Centre.
 The main efforts are computer security, cryptography, secure hard- and software, and eGovernment.
 He also helped Greece to recover from the economic crisis by working with the Reichenbach Group to assist implementing innovation in the Greek eGovernment.
 Reinhard was later awarded the Grand Decoration of Honour in Silver for Services to the Republic of Austria.

 Dr. Wojciech Wiewiórowski